 During this time, I was heavily supported by my manager, Tom.
 From day one there was a lot of room for experimenting and finding my feet which was invaluable.
 I have been fully supported throughout, with nothing being a silly question and if I am ever in need of additional help or software, there is always opportunity to ask for this.

-I have always felt comfortable throughout my time here; however I now feel confident in my ability and feel challenged in my role to push myself further.
+I have always felt comfortable throughout my apprenticeship; however I now feel confident in my ability and feel challenged in my role to push myself further.
 I am bringing my own ideas to meetings and taking larger responsibilities within campaigns.
 It’s great to see my progress and by bringing back information I’ve learnt in the classroom, I feel like I am making a significant contribution to the business.

 Opus are fully involved in supporting both personal and career development.
 It is great to feel so involved within the team and I am excited for my future within Opus.